Fri: 8:45 - 1:45

 - Search for Sunburst Elementary.
 After you choose Sunburst you will open the Davis School District account.
 Your username and password are your school email and PIN.
 Your login should be saved so you only need put it in once.

 Sunburst students get to participate in Davis Book Battles.
-This year will look different than future years as we adapt for Covid.
-Our plan is still to create a rewarding and fun event for our students, centered around reading.
+This is rewarding and fun event for our students, centered around reading.

 Here are a few facts about Book Battles:

 - It is a reading incentive program and competition.

 - For 3rd, 4th, 5th & 6th graders at Sunburst.
 (1st & 2nd grade will begin a toned down version in January)

 - Students read from a list of fifteen books.